cvs-health/testaro/README.md

 ## Installation

-To install Testaro, enter `git clone https://github.com/jrpool/testaro.git`.

-Then make its directory your working directory (`cd testaro`).

-Before installing its dependencies, authorize yourself to install them.
-You presumably are already authorized to install dependencies from `https://npmjs.org`.
-But some of the Testaro dependencies are not there, but rather at `https://npm.pkg.github.com`.
-If you are not already authorized to install packages from that registry, authorize yourself as follows:
+Some of the dependencies of Testaro are published as Github packages.
+Installing Testaro therefore requires you to be authorized to read Github packages.
+If you do not yet have that authorization, you can give it to yourself as follows:
 - Log in at [Github](https://github.com).
 - From your avatar in the upper-right corner, choose “Settings”.
 - In the left sidebar, choose “Developer settings”.